industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![import10](graphics/import10.PNG)

-Also if you go to "connections" both interfaces have been imported and the certificate for secure communication has been imported as well:
+Also if you go to "connections" both interfaces have been imported and if yopu have some certificates for secure communication, they are imported as well:

 ![import11](graphics/import11.PNG)